hapax/hapax.github.io/assets/bhqc.md

 Could a reversible computation connect them?
 That could explains Hawking's result, but remain consistent with quantum mechanics.
-A helpful analogy comes from the cryptography, the science of secret messages.
+A helpful analogy comes from the cryptography, the science of secret messages, or put differently, the science of reversibly concealing information.
-Really, cryptography is about concealing information in a reversible way, so perhaps it

 <!-- But computers usually do more than passively store data.
 They will take that data, perform some useful computation on it, and